MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 source $HOME/.zshrc
 </p></div>

-When initally installing MESA, the GYRE code should also have been compiled automatically.
-However, if this turns out not to be the case for you (will become clear once you start trying to run GYRE) then you will have to complete the following two steps in your terminal to compile GYRE using `make` inside your GYRE directory.
+When initally installing `MESA`, the `GYRE` code should also have been compiled automatically.
+However, if this turns out not to be the case for you (will become clear once you start trying to run `GYRE`) then you will have to complete the following two steps in your terminal to compile `GYRE` using `make` inside your `GYRE` directory.

 <div class="terminal-title"> Terminal commands </div>
 <div class="terminal"><p>